debops/debops/docs/guides.rst

 `POSIX Capabilities
 <http://www.linuxjournal.com/magazine/making-root-unprivileged>`_ are a way to
-control access to system files and resources by a particular process, for example ability to create or remove network interfaces, control the ``iptables`` firewall, mount filesystems, and so on.
+control access to system files and resources by a particular process, for example the ability to create or remove network interfaces, control the ``netfilter`` firewall, mount filesystems, and so on.

-On regular Linux hosts, capabilites are usually not set or very broad and don't hinder Ansible at all.
+On regular Linux hosts, capabilities are usually not set or very broad and don't hinder Ansible at all.
 This changes in more controlled environments, like Linux Containers, Docker containers or similar environments.
 In there, a local ``root`` account can be blocked by a host system from accessing the network